KDE/documentation-develop-kde-org/README.md

 You can embed images in the tutorial page using `![](imagefile.png)`.
 Optionally, you can add alt text inside the brackets, e.g. `![Alternative text that will be read by screen readers.](imagefile.png)`.

+If you need captions or need to position the image in a specific way, like in the horizontal center of the page, you may also use the [figure shortcode](https://gohugo.io/content-management/shortcodes/#figure): `{{< figure class="text-center" caption="Caption of the image" alt="Alternative text" src="image.png" >}}`.
+The available options for positioning the image using `class=` can be found in the [Bootstrap documentation](https://getbootstrap.com/docs/4.0/).

 ## Code blocks

 You can specify the language to be used to highlight code blocks written in Markdown by writing the language name after the three backticks, e.g.: